 (1) Purchase of Reuse Goods

-Purchasing reuse goods is the core activity that generates income for the Company Group.
-However, compared to the purchase of new products, the supply of reuse goods is less certain, depending as it does on the number of goods brought in by customers.
-To strengthen the stability of its purchasing sources, the Company Group improves SEO, provides outstanding customer support, and offers pre-appraisals via telephone and LINE social media app., to encourage customers to sell goods at buying offices.
-Efforts are also being made to enhance the purchasing structure, through implementation of delivery buying, in-home buying, and online buying in addition to in-office buying.
-The Company Group has begun buying merchandise overseas.
+To strengthen the stability of its purchasing sources, the Company Group improves web marketing, provides outstanding customer support, and offers pre-appraisals via telephone and social media apps, to encourage customers to sell goods at buying offices.
+Efforts are also being made to enhance the purchasing structure, through implementation of delivery buying, in-home buying, online buying, and purchases through alliances in addition to in-office buying.
+The Company Group has also begun buying reuse products overseas.

 Nevertheless, the Company Group financial results may be adversely affected by challenges in sourcing reuse goods due to changing economic trends, growing competition, changing customer preferences, or changes in the market price of jewelry, precious metals, and bullion.